vinaya-class/vinaya-class.github.io/src/10-misc-1.md

 residence without taking leave of an available bhikkhu, except during the right times.

-Right times: the robe season, or when one is making a robe.
+Right times: the robe-season, or when one is making a robe (see *NP 1* for robe-season).

 The principle of Pc 46 and Pc 85 is to stop bhikkhus spending their time in inappropriate ways at lay people's homes.